|

 If a defendant makes a timely motion specified immediately below,

-from a judgment of conviction must be taken within 10 days after
+appeal from a judgment of conviction must be taken within 10 days

-the entry of the order disposing of the last such motion outstanding,
+after the entry of the order disposing of the last such motion

-or within 10 days after the entry of the judgment of conviction,
+outstanding, or within 10 days after the entry of the judgment

-whichever is later.
-This provision applies to a timely motion:
+of conviction, whichever is later.
+This provision applies to a

 (1) for judgment of acquittal;